apurva1510/Media-Center-Using-ARM-Cortex-M3-M4/README.md

 > BMP Image Handling: Converts BMP files to C arrays for display on the LCD using GIMP for image processing.
 > USB Audio Streaming: Implements USB communication for streaming audio from a PC, with interrupt handling and volume adjustment.

+PS: I have uploaded the main .c file for this project.
+To view this project in detail, please download the .zip file.
 Please refer to the project report for further insight.